n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 ![]({{ site.url }}/uploads/2014/09/20140912_20140831-ScreenShot-402.jpg)

-5953 is about 31 short pulses, or a little over 7 “total cycle” durations (4 * short pulse).
+5953 is about 31 short pulses, or a little over 7 "total cycle" durations (4 * short pulse).

 ## Summary

-Okay, well that’s about as far as I got on the capturing and analysis side.
+Okay, well that's about as far as I got on the capturing and analysis side.
 Luckily, I found this to be the hardest and most time consuming part.
-I’ll have a followup post in the next day or two that shows how I used this information in Arduino code to programmatically toggle my remote controlled outlets, as well as an Arduino library that takes virtually _all_ the work out of this.
+I'll have a followup post in the next day or two that shows how I used this information in Arduino code to programmatically toggle my remote controlled outlets, as well as an Arduino library that takes virtually _all_ the work out of this.

 In summary: